o-oiio-o/V2Ray-To-OpenClash-/README.md

 ---

-## Step 3: Deployment Steps
+## Step 3: CF Deployment

 1. **Upload Code:**
-   - Upload `_worker.js` to your GitHub repository, or upload directly via the Cloudflare Pages dashboard.
+   - CF Pages: Fork my repository to your GitHub, then import this GitHub repository into CF Pages.
+   - CF Workers: Create a new CF Worker starting with "Hello World!", then replace the Worker code with the code from _worker.js.

 2. **Bind KV Namespace (Critical):**
    - Go to your Pages project → Settings → Functions.